Sensory, simplified.

 What would you like to create?

-Sensory tube how-to activity videos
+Sensory how-to activity videos

-Get your hands ready for sensory play and lots of tabletop fun.
-These sensory tray activities combine tactile exploration with classification skills, literacy, fine motor dexterity and endless hours of play-based learning.
+Explore the natural world and habitats with sensory tubes or have handfuls of fun with sensory trays.
+These activities combine tactile exploration with classification skills, literacy, fine motor dexterity and endless hours of play-based learning.

 Sensory play for children.
 Why is it important?